appcypher/awesome-wasm-runtimes/README.md

 ## <a name="wasmedge"></a>[WasmEdge](https://github.com/WasmEdge/WasmEdge) <sup>[top⇈](#contents)</sup>
-> A WebAssembly runtime optimized for server-side applications.
+> A lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
+Project under CNCF.

 * **Languages written in**